SeyeAnalytics/NorthWInd-DataBase/README.md

 #### Skills Demonstrated

-The following PowerBi features were incorporated
+The following PowerBI features were incorporated

 -Subquery